womanonrails/womanonrails.com/_i18n/en/_posts/2015-12-20-what-is-git.md

 ---
 layout: post
 title: What is git?
-description: Git - basic
+description: Git basics - Why we use git?
 headline: My code is getting worse, please send more chocolate
 categories: [tools]
 tags: [environment, git, version control system]
 lang: en
 ---

-Today I would start quick series about **Git**.
-This will be 2-3 article about **basic of Git**.
-Internet has many different articles and tutorials about Git so I don’t want to do another one.
-If you like get know more about Git I can recommend 2 courses on CodeSchool about it.
-Start [here](https://www.codeschool.com/courses/try-git).

-I don’t give you definition of Git because you can find definition in [wiki](https://en.wikipedia.org/wiki/Git_(software)) or [Git documentation](https://git-scm.com/documentation).
-I only say that, this is **version control system** and I give you info for what cases or problems we can use Git and why is it great tool.
+If you are interested in IT or you are already a programmer, you should hear the name **Git** at least a couple of times.
+Maybe even more.
+This tool is common to many teams no matter what programming language they use.
+This is the base and it is good to know git.
+Today, I would like to start a short series about **Git basics**.
+On the Internet, you can find many articles and tutorials about how to use git.
+I would focus more on what is the purpose of using git and how it works.
+In this article, I will explain to you what git is and why it is important to have that tool in your toolbox.
+Let's get started!

+## What is git?

+Git is a **distributed version-control system**.
+It's a tool for managing different versions of your system/application.
+So you can have a different version of your system and they don't need to be in one central place.
+The version of your system can be distributed/spread to many computers.
+One version can be on your laptop and another one can be on your colleague computer.

+You can think about git as it is a game playing.
+You start playing a game and at some point in the game, you would like to save the stage, just in case you lose your life when you will fight with the boss.
+You don't want to lose the levels you already achieved.
+This can be boring and irritating to do the same work twice.
+The same with git.
+You save a stage of your current work, to not lose it.
+And also probably to compare with other team members.

+## When we should use git?

-Do you have sometimes situations where you need to work on the same files with many people.
-Situations such as: group project in school, university or maybe big web application?
-Presentation or report for boss?
-Or other work to do when every one of team members need to share the same files.
-And everyone can change any files in this project.
-I have this situation all the time in my work.
-I work on web application where I cooperate with about 8 people.
-Or maybe you work just by your self but you don’t want to loose your changes.
-Maybe you are writer and you write book.
-So what can it goes wrong?
+In short - everywhere.
+Just kidding, almost everywhere ;] Use git in projects where very important is the teamwork and the confidence that you don't lose your data.
+Maybe you work just by yourself.
+You are a writer and you write a book.
+Or maybe you have situations where you need to work on the same files with many people?
+Situations such as group projects in school, university, or maybe big web application?
+Presentation or report for a boss?
+Or other work where everyone in a team needs to share the same files and change them?
+Those are situations where git is very useful.
+I have those situations all the time in my work.
+I work on web applications where I cooperate with about 8 people.

-## Only my work
+### Work alone

-We work alone.
-For example we are writing book.
-We are working on this project through last 2 years.
-And something happened: computer breaks down, we removed file through mistake, or we change something and the previous version was better and we want get back this version.
+You work alone.
+For example, you're writing a book.
+You're working on this project over the last 2 years.
+And something happened: computer breaks down, you removed the file by accident or you change something and the previous version was better, so you want to get back this old version.
 What then?
-I know we have many choices: Dropbox, hard drive (just in case), send emails to my self.
-Even programs do this easy for us.
-They remember history of last changes and so on.
-But Git can handle this too.
-Git remember all yours files changes history.
-You can get back to any of your files version.
+I know we have many choices: Dropbox, Google docs, hard drive (just in case), or sending emails to yourself.
+These programs do our life easier.
+They remember the history of the last changes and so on.
+But git can handle this too.
+Git remembers the history of all your changes.
+You can get back any version of your files, you want.

-If you don’t now why Git can be better solution for some problems, we have second example. ;]
+If you don’t know why git can be a better solution for some problems, I have the second example - team working. ;]

-## Team case
+### Work with a team

-Every one in team has they own computer so they have locally on computer copy of our project.
-For example we have one file.
-We love Ruby so this file has Ruby code:
+Everyone in a team has a computer.
+They have a copy of the project locally.
+For example, you have one file.
+I love Ruby, so this file is written in Ruby:

 ```ruby
 # hello_world.rb